MartaJuzepczuk/ewp-specs-api-omobility-las/endpoints/tmp-scenario/README.md

   When LA is signed and we do not want to change it, the `latest-changes` part will not be present in the get response.
 - `latest-proposal` - Proposal of a new version of the LA, not signed yet (usually signed by the student and the sending HEI, but not by the receiving HEI).
   When LA is signed and we do not want to change it, the `latest-proposal` part will not be present in the get response.
-  When the proposal is signed be all three parties, the `latest-proposal` is copied to `latest-approved`.
+  When the proposal is signed by all three parties, the `latest-proposal` is copied to `latest-approved`.

 **What we would like to change in update request**

 If we change the `get` response scheme, we should also change the update request similarly.
 We propose to:

-- Rename `approve-components-studied-draft-v1` to `approve-components-studied-proposal-v1`
+- Rename `approve-components-studied-draft-v1` to `approve-components-studied-proposal-v1`.
 - Rename `current-latest-draft-snapshot` to `latest-proposal`.
 Use the same structure as the `latest-proposal` in the `get` response.
-- Remove `suggested-changes` element
+- Remove `suggested-changes` element.
 - Rename `snapshot-with-changes-applied` to `suggestion`.
 Use the same structure as the `latest-proposal` in the `get` response.

 Additionally, we suggest to add `comment` field to the `update-components-studied-v1` request (this is the request